 Day 2 | Dog sledding adventure

 Enjoy breakfast in the lodge before the short walk to Northern Lights Husky ranch to meet your guide at 9.30 am.
 Here you will be greeted by numerous excited, enthusiastic and rather noisy huskies.

 DOG SLEDDING ADVENTURE INCLUDING OUTDOOR LUNCH

 After meeting up with your guides, you will receive a briefing and instructions on how to harness your dogs for your full day dog-sledding adventure.
 When you’re ready, you pull up your snow hook and mush your team following your guide into the forest and mountains for a glorious exploration of the nature.
 A delicious homemade lunch is served during the day before returning back to base at 4 pm.

 We guarantee all that after a day of all that fresh air and exercise, you will be looking forward to a delicious dinner and bed!
-Dinner is served in the lodge and is a 4 course, fine-dining experience - perfect.
+Dinner is served in Trasti & Trine restaurant during the evening and is a 4 course, fine-dining experience - perfect.
 Your pillow will beckon...